 The Bengals fell to the the Indianapolis Colts 26-10 on Sunday in what can only be described as an anemic performance.
 Nothing went right and Marvin Lewis deserves the blame.

 It was a tale of two 28-year-olds, but did you know who Corey Kluber was before the 2014 season began?
 Surely everyone knew his competition in Seattle, but unless you’re an Indians fan or follow baseball closely, perhaps not.
 Wednesday night the Birmingham native hopefully became a household name after capturing the 2014 American League Cy Young Award.

-The end of Daylight Savings Time, colder weather, and the conclusion of another World Series make early November a sad time for many baseball fans.
-Thankfully, the sport gives us one last treat by holding recognition for top players during the 11th month.
+The end of Daylight Saving Time, frigid weather, and the conclusion of a stellar World Series make November a sad time for many baseball fans.
+Thankfully the sport gives us one last treat by recognizing the season’s best players during the 11th month.

 Announcements run this coming Monday through Thursday, so let’s take time to offer predictions on the winners.

 I am generally a National League guy, as more interesting, strategic baseball is played on the Senior Circuit.
 But with the NL featuring franchises we’ll see in the World Series for a fourth consecutive October, I’m more excited for the Royals and Orioles to open the ALCS at Camden Yards Friday night.

 Fellow MSF writer Kurt Allen compiled a list of baseball managers on the hot seat earlier this summer.
 Let’s take another look here in October, as we roll through an epic postseason and toward the League Championship Series.